Parliamentary.ai

 Government Spending

-The bill is not expected to have a significant impact on government spending.
-The text does not provide any information regarding financial implications.
-The cost of printing the bill (£x.xx as indicated in the provided text) is negligible in comparison to the national budget.
+The bill is unlikely to have a significant direct impact on government spending.
+The cost of implementing the changes is expected to be minimal.

 Groups Affected